llelik/bper-maf/README.md

 Every execution of any instance create or delete role preceeds variables merge procedure.

 Variables collection and generation workflow:
-1. Loading vars_local: first version of variables set is generated
+1. Loading vars_local: first version of variables set is generated - based on input extra variables
 2. Prepare facts role task: generates name for special case of FUS-n environment (NOTE: is currently disabled as this environment name is being passed to playbook already prepared)
 3. Prepare facts role task: adds aggregate inclusion or exclusion for aggregate Snaplock functionality
 4. 01_preflight setup role task: collects existing volume names from all ONTAP clusters in the inventory and sets new volume name incremented by 1